zhanglab/psamm/docs/commands.rst

 -----------------------------------

-This command will find the possible flux range of each reaction when the biomass is at the maximum value.
+This command will find the possible flux range of each reaction when the biomass is at the maximum value [Mahadevan03]_.
 The command will use the biomass reaction specified in the model definition, or alternatively, a reaction can be given on the command line.

 .. code-block:: shell